What to prepare for your BAA Audition

 • Winter Workshop

-• College Audition Workshop
+• College Audition Prep Conservatory

-• BAA Conservatory.
+• BAA Online Conservatory

 • Your Major is your focus while you’re with us and it also determines what you will perform for your final industry showcase (Voice Majors perform a short musical theatre selection, Acting Majors perform a short monologue, and Dance Majors perform a short solo theatre dance combination).